 An important methodology for virtually all companies that create products is Design for Manufacturing and Assembly (DFMA).
 This practice improves the design of components so production costs are as little as possible.
 As DFMA has taken shape over the years, the focus has expanded on the delicate balance between serviceability and reliability.
 Sometimes, optimizing one component of a product can result in another component being degraded.
 Software, electronics, and sensors are making their way into the world of product design.
 New composites, plastics, and alloys are replacing traditional metals.

 Designs are even reducing the carbon footprint of manufacturers, and more products can be recycled when they reach the end of their use.
 Some breakthroughs have been software-intensive, reducing reliance on outside DFMA consultants.
-There are also techniques that apply to product redesign and the creation of new products that are eco-friendly.
+Some techniques apply to product redesign and the creation of new eco-friendly products.
 Many markets are being disrupted because they’re moving away from traditional models toward those that achieve innovation at a lower cost since experimentation is becoming more popular.

 Digital imaging is playing a larger role, as 3-D visual models can easily be transformed into a physical product.
 Creating a digital image that can generate an accurate prototype and tighten measurements is also more affordable.
 Another area of innovation is looking for solutions that work well in developing and economically poor countries, then adding certain capacities that allow companies to move products into the more established economies.
 Those products tend to target the poorer people living in first-world economies.
 This strategy plays an important role in DFMA in the most affordable way possible.
 In other words, the people at the bottom are being targeted instead of more affluent consumers.

 The latest DFMA advancements revolve around the following key areas: